dschnare/binderjs/Readme.md

 # Products

-Inside the `web/public/inc/scripts` directory you will find the following files:

 **src/xport** - The xport module that exports a function used to export symbols for the Closure Compiler (< 1Kb when compiled).